rbaumgar/monitor-demo-app/application-monitoring.md

 clusterrole.rbac.authorization.k8s.io/alert-routing-edit added: "developer"
 ```

-The role *alert-routing-edit* is only required if the user should be able to to configure alert notification routing and receivers for user-defined projects.
+The role *alert-routing-edit* is only required if the user should be able to configure alert notification routing and receivers for user-defined projects.

 ## Login as the Normal User